wijnandb/wijnandb.github.io/_posts/2020-8-24-new-start.md

 - build a presence that reflect who I am (or am aspiring to be...)
 - inspire other people

 And then there is the ease of things: if it takes too much time or hassle, I tend to bail out, or just abandon.
+This

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMTAzMjQzNjUsNzcyMDY2NjldfQ==
+eyJoaXN0b3J5IjpbLTEyMjg5NDg2ODEsLTExMTAzMjQzNjUsNz
+cyMDY2NjldfQ==
 -->